-At TruckingTruth, our entire purpose is to help people who are interested in becoming truck drivers, and those who are new to the industry, understand the realities of being a truck driver a bit better and survive that first year!
-And chances are, you can help by simply hosting your own blog on our site!
+At TruckingTruth, our entire purpose is to help people who are interested in becoming truck drivers and those who are new to the industry understand the realities of being a truck driver a bit better - and survive that first year!
+Chances are, you can help by simply hosting your own blog on our site!
 Why would you want to do that?
 Well, if just helping other people out isn't enough, how about having the chance to make money???
 I'll tell you how it works in a minute.
-But first, let me tell you who we're looking for, and why.
+But first, let me tell you who we're looking for and why.

 Who Are We Looking For?

 There are several different groups of people we are looking for:

 People who are preparing to go to truck driving school